JingzheShi/NLPCtlScalingAndBounds/README.md

 ### 2.5.
 Draw CE v.s.
 ID, or CE v.s. sum(log(eigval))

-Please refer to python scripts in `NaturalLanguaage\Measuring\draw_CEvsPCA` for drawing figures.
+Please refer to python scripts in `NaturalLanguage\Measuring\draw_CEvsPCA` for drawing figures.

 ## Part 3.
 Training and Evaluating on Openwebtext

 ### 3.1.
 Environment setting-up

-Please refer to `NaturalLanguaage/ContextLengthScalingTrainingExps/nanoGPT-master/README.md` for the installation of nanogpt.
+Please refer to `NaturalLanguage/ContextLengthScalingTrainingExps/nanoGPT-master/README.md` for the installation of nanogpt.

 ### 3.2.
 Generating dataset